 At 93.9 (in D6.2) change as follows:

-The AP Tx Power subfield indicates the AP’s combined transmit power at the antenna connector(#24545) of all the transmit antennas used to transmit the triggering PPDU in units of dBm / 20 MHz(#24414).
+The AP Tx Power subfield indicates the AP’s combined transmit power at the transmit antenna connector(#24545) of all the antennas used to transmit the triggering PPDU in units of dBm / 20 MHz(#24414).

 At 124.42 change as follows:

-(#24414)The AP Tx Power subfield of the Common Info field indicates the AP’s combined transmit power at the antenna connector(#24545) of all the transmit antennas used to transmit the Trigger frame in units of dBm / 20 MHz.
+(#24414)The AP Tx Power subfield of the Common Info field indicates the AP’s combined transmit power at the transmit antenna connector(#24545) of all the antennas used to transmit the Trigger frame in units of dBm / 20 MHz.

 At 443.40 change as follows:

-TX_PWR is the STA transmission power in dBm at the output of the antenna connector and is set following the rules in 11.8.6 (Transmit power selection) and, for transmission of HE TB PPDU, also following the rules in 27.3.15.2 (Power pre-correction).
+TX_PWR is the combined transmit power at the transmit antenna connector of all the antennas in dBm and is set following the rules in 11.8.6 (Transmit power selection) and, for transmission of HE TB PPDU, also following the rules in 27.3.15.2 (Power pre-correction).

 At 449.24 change as follows:

-The value of RPL is equal to the RSSI at the antenna connector, over the PSRR PPDU bandwidth, during the non-HE portion of the HE PPDU preamble of the triggering PPDU, averaged over all antennas used to receive the PPDU.
+RPL is the receive signal power at the receive antenna connector, over the PSRR PPDU bandwidth, during the non-HE portion of the HE PPDU preamble of the triggering PPDU, averaged over all antennas used to receive the PPDU.

 At 667.24 change as follows:

-A STA that transmits an HE TB PPDU shall support per chain max(P–32, –10) dBm as the minimum transmit power, where P is the maximum power, in dBm, that the STA can transmit at the antenna connector of that chain using HE-MCS 0 while meeting the transmit EVM and spectral mask requirements.
-A STA transmitting at and above the minimum power, but below Pmax,MCS7, shall support the EVM requirements for HE-MCS 7 even if the HE-MCS used for the transmission is lower than HE-MCS 7, where Pmax,MCS7 is the maximum transmit power supported by the STA for HE-MCS 7 in an HE TB PPDU.(#24205)
+A STA that transmits an HE TB PPDU shall support a minimum transmit power per chain of max(P–32, –10) dBm, where P is the maximum power, in dBm, that the STA can transmit on that chain using HE-MCS 0 while meeting the transmit EVM and spectral mask requirements.
+A STA transmitting at and above the minimum power, but below Pmax,MCS7, shall support the EVM requirements for HE-MCS 7 even if the HE-MCS used for the transmission is lower than HE-MCS 7, where Pmax,MCS7 is the maximum transmit power supported by the STA for HE-MCS 7 in an HE TB PPDU.
+Power is measured at the transmit antenna connector.(#24205)

 At 43.19 change aas follows:

-multiple basic service set identifier (BSSID) set: A collection of cooperating access points (APs), such that all APs use a common operating class, channel, and antenna connector and advertise information for multiple BSSIDs using Beacon or Probe Response frames sent by the AP corresponding to the transmitted BSSID.
+multiple basic service set identifier (BSSID) set: A collection of cooperating access points (APs), such that all APs use a common operating class, channel, receive antenna connector, and transmit antenna connector and advertise information for multiple BSSIDs using Beacon or Probe Response frames sent by the AP corresponding to the transmitted BSSID.

 At 44.42 change as follows:

-co-hosted basic service set identifier (BSSID) set: A collection of access points (APs) such that all APs use a common operating class, channel, and antenna connector and each AP advertises information for its BSSID using Beacon or Probe Response frames.
+co-hosted basic service set identifier (BSSID) set: A collection of access points (APs) such that all APs use a common operating class, channel, receive antenna connector, and transmit antenna connector and each AP advertises information for its BSSID using Beacon or Probe Response frames.

 At 216.27 change as follows:

-The Co-Hosted BSS subfield is set to 1 to indicate that the AP transmitting this element shares the same operating class, channel and antenna connector with at least one other AP that is providing its BSS information by transmitting Beacon and Probe Response frames.
+The Co-Hosted BSS subfield is set to 1 to indicate that the AP transmitting this element shares the same operating class, channel, receive antenna connector, and transmit antenna connector with at least one other AP that is providing its BSS information by transmitting Beacon and Probe Response frames.
 Otherwise the subfield is set to 0.
 An AP operating in the 6 GHz band, a TDLS STA, an IBSS STA, a mesh STA, or an AP with dot11MultiBSSImplemented equal to true sets the subfield to 0.

 At 322.9 change as follows: